data2health/architecting_attribution/README.md

 - A large knowledge base of contribution / attribution data available for use by CTSA hubs

 ## Get involved
 We encourage the community to get involved.
-To get involved, please [onboard](http://bit.ly/cd2h-onboarding-form) using this form.
+To get involved, please [onboard using this form](http://bit.ly/cd2h-onboarding-form).

-*From template - needs to be updated:* We require all CD2H projects to have non-CD2H CTSA participants, as CD2H is a CTSA coordinating center.
-Each project should include an Engagement plan file, example [here](https://github.com/data2health/project-repo-template/blob/master/engagement.md).

-*From template - needs to be updated:* Please tag any engagment related issues with "engagement".

 ## Working documents
 [The project Google drive folder](https://drive.google.com/drive/folders/1KYBGNq5VY-7366M9PFFbZCcY2sTgA-nh) is accessible to onboarded participants.